NextronSystems/thor-manual/use-cases/memory-image.rst

     ORIGIN_CREATED: Mon Oct  6 14:22:35.775 2025
     ORIGIN_SIZE: 248972314 ORIGIN_OWNER: max ORIGIN_GROUP: max ORIGIN_PERMISSIONS: rw-------

-The match includes an offset, e.g. ``CHUNK_OFFSET: 0x600000``, and a matching string, e.g. ``MATCHED_1: VzZXItQWdlbnQ6IE1vemlsbGEv`` which help
-you to locate the correct section in the dump file using a hex editor for further analysis.
+The match includes an offset, for example ``CHUNK_OFFSET: 0x600000``, and a matching string, for example ``MATCHED_1: VzZXItQWdlbnQ6IE1vemlsbGEv``.
+These values help you locate the relevant section in the dump file with a hex editor for further analysis.